eevee/eev.ee/content/2015-09-12-dark-corners-of-unicode.markdown

 You can see how VTE has done the same thing as with Hangul: it thinks the emoji should only take up one character cell, but dutifully renders the entire thing, allowing the contents to spill out and overlap the following space.
 You might think Konsole has gotten this one right, but look carefully — the final quote is slightly overlapping the cursor.
 Turns out that Konsole will print each line of text as regular text, so any character that doesn't fit the terminal grid will misalign every single character after it.
 The cursor (and selection) is always fit to the grid, so if you have several emoji in the same row, the cursor might appear to be many characters away from its correct position.
 There are [several bugs open on Konsole](https://bugs.kde.org/show_bug.cgi?id=297390) about this, dating back many years, with no response from developers.
 I actually had to stop using Konsole because of this sole issue, because I use ⚘ U+2698 FLOWER as my shell prompt, which misaligned the cursor every time.

-I believe all of these problems can be traced back to the same source: a POSIX function called `wcwidth`, which is intended to return the number of terminal columns needed to display a given character.
+All of these problems can be traced back to the same source: a POSIX function called `wcwidth`, which is intended to return the number of terminal columns needed to display a given character.
 It exists in glibc, which sent me on a bit of a wild goose chase.
 I originally thought that `wcwidth` must be reporting that the second and third Jamo characters are zero width, but this proved not to be the case:

     >>> libc.wcwidth(c_wchar('\u1100'))  # initial Jamo
     2